mishurov/cv_ml_probes/ar/README.md

 The differences are more compact code, programmable OpenGL pipeline, ability to use ROI for choosing initial image, SIFT instead of ORB and FREAK, setting FoV and aspect ratio for building a camera matrix (the result is less precise but it doesn't require calibration).

-I recommend to generate a project in "build" directory sicnce the source file refer to the sample video using the relative path.
+I recommend to generate a project in a "build" directory since the source file refers to the sample video via a relative path.